 Print onto Avery 8593 file folder labels!

-You can purchase the hanging files and file folders at Office Max, Staples, Walmart, Target, etc. I have seen the totes at Target and Walmart.
-I just got one for my last baby a few weeks ago at Walmart for around $5–look in the office supply section AND the plastic container section–it can be in either one!
+You can purchase the hanging files and file folders on Amazon, and at Office Max, Staples, Walmart, Target, etc. Look in the office supply section AND the plastic container section–it can be in either one!
 Oh, and if you like them all to be matching like I do, I would go ahead and buy some for future children. :)

 Other posts you might like: